Yoska393/rrda/README.md

 The TGCA methylation dataset is too large to be hosted on GitHub.
 Please refer to the script `rrda_script/Meth.rmd` for details on downloading and preprocessing.

-To install the required annotation package:

-The breast cancer methylation and gene expression data are also available via the **brgedata**:
+In short, methylation and gene expression data are available via the **brgedata**:

 ```r
 library(brgedata)